madgicaltechdom/aws-operations/README.md

 AWS Operations
 =======================================

 This repository contains utility functions for AWS operations and it can be deployed using the Serverless Framework.
+Here is a [video demonstration](https://shorthillstech-my.sharepoint.com/:v:/p/kapil_jain/EX3JMNATCU1DvlyRIVYveHABgnVZ9nhWVKP0Z3zrcgnzWg?e=XpA4BN) of how to use this repository.

+AWS Operations:
 *   Get IP address of an instanceId e.g. `https://<serveless-endpoints>/?instance_id=<instanceId>`

 Prerequisites